MangiolaLaboratory/HPCell/README.md

 ### 1. Identifying chromosomal location of each read:

-We retrieves the chromosome locations for genes based on their gene symbols.
-The `mapIds` function from the `AnnotationDbi` package is used for mapping between different types of gene identifiers.
-The `EnsDb.Hsapiens.v86` Ensembl database is used as the reference data set.
+We retrieves the chromosome locations for genes based on their gene symbols. - The `mapIds` function from the `AnnotationDbi` package is used for mapping between different types of gene identifiers. - The `EnsDb.Hsapiens.v86` Ensembl database is used as the reference data set.

-     location <- mapIds(
+    location <- AnnotationDbi::mapIds(
       EnsDb.Hsapiens.v86,
       keys=rownames(input_read_RNA_assay),
       column="SEQNAME",
       keytype="SYMBOL"
       )

 ### 2. identifying mitochondrial genes: